Overview

 During

-Depending on the type of scan you are having, your appointment may take 60 minutes to complete.
+Depending on the type of scan you are having, your appointment time may be 60 minutes from start to finish.

 Your radiographer will guide you through the whole process and gain consent from you.
 For some examinations you may be asked to change into a gown and to remove metallic objects such as jewelery and hearing aids.